mlpack/mlpack/README.md

 sudo make install
 ```

+If the `cmake ..` command fails due to unavailable dependencies, consider either using the
+`-DDOWNLOAD_DEPENDENCIES=ON` option as detailed in
+[the following subsection](#31-additional-build-options), or ensure that mlpack's dependencies
+are installed, e.g. using the system package manager.
+For example, on Debian and Ubuntu,
+all relevant dependencies can be installed with `sudo apt-get install libarmadillo-dev libensmallen-dev libcereal-dev g++ cmake`.

-Note: Since CMake v3.14.0 the `cmake` command can create the build folder itself.
+Alternatively, CMake v3.14.0 the `cmake` command can create the build folder itself.
 The above commands can be rewritten as follows:

 ```sh